Gambling, Guide

 The Law of Large Numbers – Properly Understood

 The Law of Large Numbers, formalized by Jacob Bernoulli and codified in every probability textbook, states that as the sample size grows toward infinity, the observed frequency of an event converges to its true probability.
-In practice, this means roulette outcomes balance out only over enormous numbers of spins — tens of thousands, not dozens.
+Roulette outcomes balance out only over enormous numbers of spins – tens of thousands, not dozens.
 Over a single evening of play (maybe 100–300 spins), variance dominates and any number can look hot or cold by pure chance.

 The Gambler’s Fallacy: Why Hot/Cold Betting Loses Money